J. A. Happ: New York Yankees

 On February 22, 2020, Happ returned as a starter for the Yankees Spring Training Opener against Toronto Blue Jays, and he had his uniform number switched to no. 33 after Greg Bird was released from the team.
 In nine games, Happ was 2–2 with a 3.47 ERA.

 On October 29, the Yankees declined their $17 million vesting option on Happ, making him a free agent.

 Minnesota Twins

 On January 23, 2021, Happ signed a one-year, $8 million contract with the Minnesota Twins.

 St. Louis Cardinals

-On July 30, 2021, Happ was traded to the St. Louis Cardinals along with cash considerations in exchange for John Gant and Evan Sisk.
+On July 30, 2021, Happ was traded to the St. Louis Cardinals with cash in exchange for John Gant and Evan Sisk.
 Happ became a free agent at the end of the season, and announced his retirement on May 26, 2022.
+Happ earned $97.3 million during his career and accrued 21 Wins Above Replacement, according to Baseball Reference.

 Pitching style

-Happ throws five pitches: a four-seam fastball (89–95 mph), a two-seam fastball (89–93), a slider/cutter (83–86), a curveball (76–79), and a changeup (82–84).
-Happ relies on all of his pitches against right-handed hitters, but does not use the changeup against left-handers.
-He commonly mixes his curveball with his fastball in two-strike counts.
+Happ threw five pitches: a four-seam fastball (89–95 mph), a two-seam fastball (89–93), a slider/cutter (83–86), a curveball (76–79), and a changeup (82–84).
+Happ relied on all of his pitches against right-handed hitters, but did not use the changeup against left-handers.
+He commonly mixed his curveball with his fastball in two-strike counts.